-Having used X-Rite’s i1s from the beginning, I can verify, they perform quite well and get better and better as new versions are released.
+Having used X-Rite’s i1 instruments from the very beginning, I can confirm that they perform well and continue to improve with each new generation.

-There have always been papers, where the default calibration doesn’t work well, especially for B&W prints.
+That said, there have always been certain papers where the default calibration fails to deliver optimal results, especially for black and white prints.

-I've noticed with an increasing number of FineArt papers that it's necessary to find solutions for correcting gray colours.
+However, I’ve noticed that with an increasing number of FineArt papers, it becomes necessary to correct gray tones more precisely.

 The process is simple: print a grayscale chart, measure it with a spectrophotometer and export it as a CGATS *Lab text file.
 You need to upload that measurement file here and the application will create